 Sabrent’s four-port USB hub is the most budget-friendly option on the list.
 It’s a good choice if you just want to add a few extra USB peripherals.
 The Sabrent hub offers four ports with USB 2.0 connectivity, so you can choose your speed and manage each port with an individual power switch.
 Sabrent’s option is meant to be as small and slim as possible for you to take your connections on the go.

 You may never have to connect 10 peripherals at once, but the Euasoo gives you the ability to do so anyway.
 It offers three USB 3.0 ports, one USB-C, an HDMI port, microSD card reader, ethernet, 3.5mm audio port, VGA port, and SD card reader.
 If you really want to restore full connectivity, the Euasoo is pretty tough to top.

 The Hieracool seven-in-one trims a few ports off of the Euasoo, but it’s also slimmer and lighter.
 It drops the VGA port, one USB 3.0, and ethernet, and the body is just 1.2 inches wide.
 The Hieracool seven-in-one is also made of aluminum alloy, so it should be plenty durable to keep up with your daily work.

 RayCue slim MacBook hub

 Most options so far have offered flexibility between Macs and PCs, but this last option is specifically for MacBooks.
-The RayCue slim hub fits into both USB-C ports on MacBook Airs and MacBook Pros so you can still charge while you add your peripherals.
+The RayCue slim hub fits into both USB-C ports on MacBook Airs and MacBook Pros, so you can still charge while adding your peripherals.
 It offers a total of five usable ports in addition to the charging port.

 See also: The best Apple MacBook accessories